Business Insurance Bad Faith

 In Pennsylvania, Howard Silverman has a reputation as one of the best insurance bad faith lawyers in the state.
 Eric Keepers also has an excellent record for helping businesses with their bad faith claims.
 Together, they put the hurt on insurance companies that step out of line.

-Haggerty & Silverman has been helping businesses with bad faith insurance claims since 1994.
+Haggerty Silverman & Justice has been helping businesses with bad faith insurance claims since 1994.
 We know how tough it can be dealing with insurance.
 That’s why we’re here to help.
 Call or text our office at 717-397-3200.
 Or, fill out our online form to schedule a free business insurance bad faith consultation.